nakoeppen/fsl-family-tree/README.md

 ## Features
 - All members are stored as FSLMem, which contains their name, FSL ID, initiation class, big, littles, and any important/related notes.
+- All families are stored as FSLFam, which contains the family name, the head of the family, and any important/related notes.

 ## In Progress
 - Creating TUI to be able to manipulate JSON file data